×

 I could write an entire book on identifying the best languages and markets to translate film.
 It’s a vast and complex topic.

 If you’re unsure where to start, it is best to talk to one of our team.
-We can offer you advice concerning your project’s specific needs.
+We can offer you advice concerning your project’s specific needs as the top 10 languages aren’t necessarily your top 10.

 The top 10 languages with most native speakers, according to Visual Capitalist’s 100 Most Spoken Languages: